David Bowen BSc Hons

 January 2019 - December 2020

-Our work has resulted in the retention of millions of dollars of customer contracts.
+Our work resulted in the retention of millions of dollars of customer contracts.
 We also won the "Innovation in XaaS Product Management" TSIA award and I won an "Outstanding Technical Achievement Award".

-Technical Lead, Third Party Marketplace Syndication: IBM (2017 to 2018)
+Technical Lead, Third Party Marketplace Syndication: IBM (2017 - 2018)

 Summer 2017 - December 2018

-Handling orders from third-party marketplaces for IBM products, ensuring the product was billed and deployed.
+Handled orders from third-party marketplaces for IBM products, ensuring the product was billed and deployed.

 We ran our system in Dallas, London and Sydney for robustness and created a global rolling deploy.
 All systems were as-a-service so we had no servers to care and feed for.

-Fast, effective development using TypeScript and Mongo.
+Developed fast, effective solutions using TypeScript and Mongo.

-Infrastructure and Deployment Lead: IBM (2015)
+Infrastructure and Deployment Lead: IBM (2015 - 2017)

 Autumn 2015 - Spring 2017

-Taking a team on their Docker-in-production journey.
+Took a team on their Docker-in-production journey.

 We implemented infrastructure-as-code and gitops to provide a hands-free rolling deploy with gating tests at a time when this wasn't done in IBM.

-Business Analytics Cloud Architect: IBM (2014)
+Business Analytics Cloud Architect: IBM (2014 - 2015)

 Autumn 2014 - Autumn 2015

-Helping other teams bring their cloud offerings to market using my experience with TM1 on Cloud.
+Helped other teams bring their cloud offerings to market using my experience with TM1 on Cloud.

-This included moving to automated deployments aswell as helping with audits and compliance.
+This included moving to automated deployments as well as helping with audits and compliance.

-TM1 on Cloud Team Lead: IBM (2013)
+TM1 on Cloud Team Lead: IBM (2013-2014)

 Autumn 2013 - Autumn 2014

-Interviewing and on-boarding new devops.
+Interviewed and on-boarded new devops.

-Directing product development for future TM1 releases to improve the cloud offering's maintainability and margin.
+Directed product development for future TM1 releases to improve the cloud offering's maintainability and margin.

-Enhancing the offering, for example investigating more sophisticated monitoring tooling.
+Enhanced the offering, for example investigating more sophisticated monitoring tooling.

 Summer 2013